 John Branch concentrates his practice in the area of civil litigation, including business, employment, and intellectual property litigation.
 His experience includes cases involving contract disputes, the Family Medical Leave Act, Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, the Occupational Safety and Health Act, the Fair Labor Standards Act, the Copyright Act, the Lanham Act, the North Carolina Trade Secrets Protection Act, land use law, and employment non-competition contracts.
 John also advises clients on various issues, including employment practices, land use law, and various business issues facing small and medium companies.
-Prior to joining Shanahan Law Group in 2007, John was an associate at Ogletree, Deakins, Nash, Smoak, & Stewart, PC, a national law firm concentrating in the area of labor and employment law.
-John was named a 2010 Rising Star by North Carolina Super Lawyers®.
+Prior to joining Shanahan McDougal, PLLC (formerly Shanahan Law Group) in 2007, John was an associate at Ogletree, Deakins, Nash, Smoak, & Stewart, PC, a national law firm concentrating in the area of labor and employment law.
+John was named a 2010 Rising Star by North Carolina Super Lawyers.

 Born in Atlanta, Georgia, John grew up in both Atlanta and Smithfield, North Carolina.
 John completed his undergraduate work at the University of North Carolina at Chapel Hill in 2001, where he was also a member of Sigma Alpha Epsilon.
 John completed his Juris Doctorate at the UNC School of Law in 2004.
 While attending law school, he served as the Symposium Editor and a member of the North Carolina Law Review and as an officer of the Carolina Law Chapter of the Federalist Society.
 John was a law clerk to the Honorable Glen M. Williams, Senior United States District Judge for the Western District of Virginia.